Kansas-Public-Radio-Audio-Reader/Audio-Reader-Mobile-App/README.md

  - audio player progress bar

 ___________________________
-hot to use Apache Cordova:
+how to use Apache Cordova:
 ===========================

 to run the app in android: